iamcarrico/atxsaferstreets/about.md

 #### For endorsement or sponsorship inquiries contact [Neil Diaz](mailto:neil@atxsaferstreets.org "sponsorship inquiries")

+#### If you own or work for a transportation company (limo, town car, pedicab, shuttle, out of town taxi company), or do you have ideas for reducing impaired driving?
+If so, email [Joseph Boyle](mailto:joseph@atxsaferstreets.org "email Joseph Boyle").

-#### For political outreach, business coalition, public appearances, and all other inquiries email [Sara LeVine](mailto:sara@atxsaferstreets.org "email Sara LeVine").
+#### For political outreach, public appearances, and all other inquiries email [Sara LeVine](mailto:sara@atxsaferstreets.org "email Sara LeVine").

 #### For volunteer inquiries email [us](mailto:volunteer@atxsaferstreets.org "volunteer email").